EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 EmotiBit Oscilloscope offers the ability to stream data in real-time from EmotiBit to your computer along with an array of other features.

 ## Opening EmotiBit Oscilloscope
-Follow this guide to open EmotiBit Oscillosopce.
+Follow the [steps on the Getting Started](./Getting_Started.md#Running-EmotiBit-software) page to run EmotiBit Oscilloscope.

 ## Using EmotiBit Oscilloscope
 - The Oscilloscope offers the following features: